-5. Student Management/Student Services communications
+5. Student Management/Student Wellbeing communications

-There are many occasions where a Year Level Coordinator or Student Welfare Coordinator (SWC) or a Subschool Leader will need to communicate with parents/carers for a range of reasons.
+There are many occasions where a Year Level Coordinator, a member of the wellbeing team, the Subschool Leader or Head of School will need to communicate with parents/carers for a range of reasons.
 Wherever possible, parents/carers will be contacted in a timely manner particularly if there has been a major breach of the Student Code of Behaviour.